Yashonlin/centos-java/README.md

-A docker build of the latest Centos release with update applied, and java installed.
+A docker build of the latest Centos release with updates applied, and java installed.

 Here's how I build it: